Floby/node-http-measuring-client/README.md

 > like the http module, except with stats

 This module generates objects usable as a drop-in replacement for the built-in http module.
-It keeps stats about outbound requests
+It emits stats about outbound requests

 Installation
 ------------